miyagawa/Dist-Milla/README.md

-    This means the git repository can be installed as a standard CPAN distribution even without [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) installed, and collaborators can just hack your modules, run the tests with `prove -l t` and send a pull request just like a normal module.
+    This means the git repository can be installed as a standard CPAN distribution even without [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) installed, and collaborators can just hack your modules, run the tests with `prove -l t` and send a pull request just like a normal module without using dzil at all.

     __It's just you who has to install Milla__.

-- Dist::Zilla is confusing/difficult to use
+- Dist::Zilla isn't just worth it

-    __That is absolutely right and why Milla exsits__.
+    Dist::Zilla has a lot of plugins to search from, and it's so easy for you to spend a few days until you settle with the configuration you need. __That is absolutely true and why Milla exsits__.

     If you have tried Dist::Zilla before, you might have shared the same experience with me, where the default Basic profile doesn't do